 If you receive your notice of discharge and you are not ready to leave, you should contact your local Medicare Quality Improvement Organization (QIO) immediately.

 QIO is a group of doctors and professionals who monitor the care delivered to the Medicare patients.
-You must contact the QIO by noon on the first day after you receive your discharge notice.
+You must contact the QIO by midnight on the day of your scheduled discharge.
 If you contact the QIO right away, you will not be responsible to pay for your care while you wait for them to review your case.
-Please be aware if you don’t contact them by noon, the hospital can begin charging you on the third day after receipt of discharge notice.

 It is the QIO’s job to review the circumstances of your discharge.
+They will request your medical records.
 They will review the medical necessity, appropriateness, and the quality of hospital treatment provided to the patient.
+After the review is complete, you will receive a phone call and letter with the decision.
 Bottomline, during the QIO’s review the hospital cannot discharge you nor will you have to pay for the additional days in the hospital.
-Don’t forget you have rights too.
+Don’t forget, you have rights too.

 Below please find your local Quality Improvement Organization helpline